EF65 + Sleeper Express "Akebono"

 There are several points in the illustrations of the Blue Train Full Moon in this work (and at the beginning of the previous work) that do not make sense as an illustration of a Blue Train departing from Ueno and bound for Aomori

-First, here a depiction of Kumano Station .
-The Blue Train Mangetsu arrives at platform 10 at Kumano Station.
-However, in reality, platform 10 at Ueno Station is the platform for the Joban Line , and this is not the platform where the sleeper express trains depart and arrive.
+First, let'sthe description of Kumano Station.
+The Blue Train Mangetsu arrives at platform 10 of Kumano Station.
+However,platform 10 at Ueno Station is actually a platform for the Joban Line, and sleeper express trains did not depart from or arrive at this platform.

 The platform at Ueno Station, where the sleeper express trains actually arrive and depart, is a dead-end, and the appearance of the platform is quite different from the picture in this work.
 And because it is a dead-end platform, the Blue Train must change direction when it enters the platform at Ueno Station, but in order to change direction, it is not possible to move the locomotive to the Aomori-bound side of the passenger carriages (a process called turning around) because it is a dead-end

-The actual EF65 was manufactured in 1978, and after the dissolution of the Japanese National Railways, it was inherited by JR East, where it was mainly used to pull night trains on the Tokaido Main Line and Sanyo Main Line.
-And, this is a very important point: the EF65 cannot go to Aomori Station .
+The actual locomotive was manufactured in 1978 and, after the dissolution of Japanese National Railways (JNR), was inherited by JR East, mainly pulling night trains on the Tokaido Main Line and Sanyo Main Line.
+And this is a very important point:the EF65 cannot go to Aomori Station.

 Olegushka – Own work, CC0

-Electric locomotives are powered by two main types of electricity: direct current and alternating current, and the EF65 is a locomotive that only runs on direct current .
-No matter which route you take from Ueno Station to Aomori Station, the power source changes from direct current to alternating current along the way, so it's impossible for the EF65 to pull the Blue Train all the way to Aomori Station.
+There are two main types of electricity that power electric locomotives: direct current (DC) and alternating current (AC)The EF65 is a locomotive that only works with DC.
+No matter which route is taken from Ueno Station to Aomori Station, the power source changes from DC to AC along the way, so it is impossible for an EF65 to pull a Blue Train all the way to Aomori Station.

 However, it is possible to use the EF65 if the baton is handed over to an AC-compatible electric locomotive along the way.
 In fact, until 1993, the Akebono was pulled by an EF65 from Ueno Station to Kuroiso Station in Tochigi Prefecture